aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 import * as iam from '@aws-cdk/aws-iam';
 import * as logs from '@aws-cdk/aws-logs';
 import * as cdk from '@aws-cdk/core';
-import * as apigw from '../../lib';

-const httpApiWithExternalLogGroup = new apigw.HttpApi(this, 'HttpApiWithExternalLogGroup', { createDefaultStage: false });
+const httpApiWithExternalLogGroup = new apigwv2.HttpApi(this, 'HttpApiWithExternalLogGroup', { createDefaultStage: false });
 const logGroup = new logs.LogGroup(this, 'dev-access-log-group', {
   removalPolicy: cdk.RemovalPolicy.DESTROY,
   retention: 7,